Managing Your Finances When You Get Married

-My case for having joint accounts and assets with your spouse:
+Having joint accounts and assets with your spouse

 If you are married, the bulk of your assets should be joint i.e. your long term savings, your house, your investments and I say this because in marriage, you and your spouse are a team and as team players you can grow your financial portfolio more significantly than you would if your portfolios were separate.

 Part of having joint accounts means that you are having the money conversation with your spouse often (or at least you are forced to), you can see what's happening with your joint finances and you can make money decisions together.
 Ever heard the saying "two heads are better than one"?

 Money is the number one cause of strain in marriages, this is a well known fact, but if you are talking and planning together then all your cards are laid out on the table and you can minimize issues around your finances from a decision making perspective.

 Having separate accounts from your spouse

 I'm a fan of separate accounts for day to day transactions.
 This means from your joint accounts, you and your spouse can decide how much money you each get allocated on a weekly or monthly basis and transfer this into your individual accounts.
 Things like groceries and shopping money would go into these personal accounts.
 This way you are not constantly explaining every single transaction you make to each other.

 Some couple also have separate savings accounts where they save for things they want to get outside of their joint finances.
 For example, your wish list handbag or shoes, your spouse's tech toys etc.

 Having separate accounts